1ch0r/devwm/README.md

-# devwm
-A heavily customized chadwm fork.
-Includes alpha patch for transparency, and windowmap patch for fading affects.

-# 🧠 devwm — A Transparent, Fading, Widget-Toggled DWM Fork for Gentoo Power Users
+# 🧠 devwm — A heavily customized chadwm/dwm fork for Gentoo.

 **devwm** is a heavily customized fork of [chadwm](https://github.com/siduck/chadwm), tailored for Gentoo users who want a more aesthetic dwm rice.
 It integrates transparency, fading effects, EWW widget toggling, and a custom Rofi theme — all modified with Gentoo in mind, but can be adapted to other distros.